gbezyuk/logux-sync/README.md

 ## Connection

-Logux protocol could work through any encoding (JSON, MessagePack, XML) and any channel (WebSockets Secure, AJAX and HTTP “keep-alive”).
+Logux protocol could work through any encoding (JSON, MessagePack or XML) and any channel (WebSockets Secure or AJAX with HTTP “keep-alive”).

-All channel and encoding are located in Connection instance, Logux Sync will use it:
+You could create a special connection classes for different channels and encoding and use them with Logux Sync.

 ```js
 import KeepWSConnection from 'logux-ws-browser/keep-ws-connection'